TranPhucVinh/C/Physical layer/Signal/API.md

 	* ``SIGEV_NONE``: don't do anything when the event occurs
  	* ``SIGEV_SIGNAL``: Notify the process by sending the signal specified in ``sigev_signo``
 	* ``SIGEV_THREAD``: Notify the process by invoking ``sigev_notify_function`` "as if" it were the start function of a new thread

+Check [mq_notify() implementation to wait for a message sent into the POSIX message queue](https://github.com/TranPhucVinh/C/blob/master/Physical%20layer/Process/Message%20queue/POSIX%20message%20queue%20implementations.md#wait-for-a-message-sent-into-the-posix-message-queue) as an implemenation of **struct sigevent**.
 # pause()
 ```c
 int pause(void);